 - jitterbug (n.)

 - popular type of fast swing dance, 1938, American English, from "Jitter Bug," title of a song recorded by Cab Calloway in 1934.
-Probably the literal sense is "one who has the jitters" (see jitters; also cf. bug (n.)).
+Probably the literal sense is "one who has the jitters" (see jitters; for second element see bug (n.) in the slang "person obsessed with" sense).
 Another sense current about this time was "swing music enthusiast."
 As a verb from 1938.

 - jitters (n.)

 - "extreme nervousness," 1925, American English, perhaps an alteration of dialectal chitter "tremble, shiver," from Middle English chittern "to twitter, chatter."